 - Head to Turrakana / Tasman Peninsula.
-Explore the spectacular formations of Tasman Blowhole, Devil's Kitchen and Tasman Arch at teralina/ Eaglehawk Neck. - Call in for a lavender ice-cream at Port Arthur Lavender or a leisurely lunch at Bangor Wine Shed. - Taste whisky or gin at McHenry Distillery. - Spend a few hours at Port Arthur Historic Site, followed by an evening ghost tour. - Overnight in Port Arthur.
+Explore the spectacular formations of Tasman Blowhole, Devil's Kitchen and Tasman Arch at teralina/ Eaglehawk Neck. - Call in for a lavender ice-cream at Port Arthur Lavender. - Taste whisky or gin at McHenry Distillery. - Spend a few hours at Port Arthur Historic Site, followed by an evening ghost tour. - Overnight in Port Arthur.